 Office of International Investment and Trade

 The Maryland Office of International Investment and Trade provides support to Maryland companies planning to enter new foreign markets or advance their export sales in their companies' existing foreign markets.
-The team includes foreign representatives in China, Taiwan, South Korea, France, UAE, Brazil, Nigeria, Israel, India, Canada and Mexico who can provide advice on exporting.
-Services the OIIT team provides include:
+The team includes foreign representatives in 11 countries and in-house regional reps who can provide advice on exporting.
+Services the International team provides include:

 - Providing international market and industry research